Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Introduction

-In the broader computer vision and robotics community, the landscape of dense prediction has been revolutionized by several paradigm shifts.
-The introduction of Vision Transformers (ViTs) shifted feature extraction from local convolutions to global attention mechanisms, enabling models to capture long-range dependencies \cite{vaswani2017attention}.
-Simultaneously, Neural Radiance Fields (NeRFs) and Gaussian Splatting have transformed 3D representation, offering photorealistic reconstruction from sparse views \cite{nerf, kerbl20233d}.
-Generative approaches, such as Diffusion Models, have also shown remarkable capability in hallucinating missing geometric details \cite{ho2020denoising}.
-Most notably, the rise of "Foundation Models"—such as the Segment Anything Model (SAM) \cite{kirillov2023segment} and the Depth Anything series \cite{Yang2024DepthAnythingV1}—has demonstrated that models trained on massive-scale, diverse datasets can achieve unprecedented zero-shot generalization.
+In the broader computer vision community, the landscape of dense prediction has been revolutionized by Vision Transformers (ViTs) \cite{vaswani2017attention} and Foundation Models, such as the Segment Anything Model (SAM) \cite{kirillov2023segment} and the Depth Anything series \cite{Yang2024DepthAnythingV1}.
+These models, trained on massive-scale datasets, exhibit unprecedented zero-shot generalization.
+However, adapting these general-purpose breakthroughs to the surgical domain presents a significant bottleneck due to severe domain shift.

-However, adapting these general-purpose breakthroughs to the surgical domain presents a significant bottleneck.
-NeRF and diffusion-based methods often entail prohibitive computational costs or latency incompatible with real-time surgical feedback \cite{remondino2023critical}.
-Foundation models, while powerful, are predominantly trained on "natural" imagery (e.g., street scenes, indoor objects).
-When applied directly to endoscopic footage, these models suffer from a severe domain shift.
-The geometric priors learned from natural scenes often fail to resolve the fine-grained boundaries of thin surgical tools or distinguish between transparent fluids and tissue surfaces, leading to artifacts that compromise safety.